Miracool007/Miracool007/README.md

 insights.
 I deconstruct intricate datasets and turn them into gripping stories that encourage thoughtful decision-making.
-I'm proficient in R programming, Excel, and SQL for data analysis and manipulation, then Power BI & Tableau for Data Visualization.
+I'm proficient in Python programming, Excel, and SQL for data analysis and manipulation, then Power BI & Tableau for Data Visualization.
 When I'm not coding, I like to play football,